Philippe Jaroussky

 Philippe Jaroussky (/fr/; born 13 February 1978) is a French countertenor.
 He began his musical career with the violin, winning an award at the Versailles conservatory, and then took up the piano before turning to singing.

-Unusually for a countertenor, Jaroussky performs entirely in falsetto register.
+Jaroussky performs entirely in falsetto register.
 He has said that his natural singing voice is in the baritone range.

 Early career

 Jaroussky was born in Maisons-Laffitte.
-His great-grandfather was a Russian émigré who fled from the Bolshevik Revolution.
+His great-grandfather was a Jewish-Russian émigré who fled from the Bolshevik Revolution.

 Jaroussky was inspired to sing by the Martinique-born countertenor Fabrice di Falco.
 He received his diploma from the Early Music Faculty of the Conservatoire de Paris.
 Since 1996, he has studied singing with Nicole Fallien.
 He cofounded the ensemble Artaserse in 2002, and has also often performed with the Ensemble Matheus under Jean-Christophe Spinosi and with L'Arpeggiata under Christina Pluhar.

 On 29 July 2016 he performed David Bowie's "Always Crashing in the Same Car" in the David Bowie Prom, a tribute to the late singer as part of the Proms at the Royal Albert Hall, London.

 In September 2017, as a part of the opening of La Seine Musicale, Jaroussky launched his education program, Académie musicale Philippe Jaroussky.